Answering Your Questions: How to Handle Relationship Insecurities So They Don’t Sabotage Something Amazing

 The key is to pay attention to anxiety’s signal, and sort it out for yourself, even when with your whole heart you don’t want to.

 Yes, previous relationships can make us more insecure and prone to anxiety, but they can also make us more cautious, and smarter in love.
 When it comes to sorting through anxiety, you need to make sure you aren’t picking up on any other dynamics he became so accustomed to for the year he tolerated betrayal.
 This relationship needs to feel different, not just sound different.
+This is how you learn to handle insecurities in love.

 We have to question data points that are unclear – this is our anxiety working for us.
 Learning and growing in love has to involve asking the tough questions you may not have asked before, and seeing the answers as rationally as possible.